fmossott/COVID19/README.md

 ## DataStudio

-These data are used as source for the charts on http://bit.ly/CoronaVirusItaliaDataStudio after a pre-processing in the spreadsheet at http://bit.ly/CoronaVirusItalia
+These data are imported on the spreadsheet at http://bit.ly/CoronaVirusItalia and then used as source for the charts on http://bit.ly/covid19it